If your cholesterol levels are high, you must curb it by adopting some lifestyle changes. Diet, exercise, weight loss and drugs can help you.

 Experts have long urged people with high cholesterol to shun foods loaded with cholesterol, like egg yolks, shrimp, and organ meats.
 Also, don't assume that a food labelled "cholesterol-free" is necessarily good for you.

 Mayo Clinic says, whether you're overweight or not, exercise can reduce cholesterol.
-Better yet, moderate physical activity can help raise high-density lipoprotein (HDL) cholesterol, the "good" cholesterol.
+Better yet, a moderate physical activity can help raise high-density lipoprotein (HDL) cholesterol, the "good" cholesterol.
 With your doctor's OK, work up to at least 30 minutes of exercise a day.
 Remember that adding physical activity, even in 10-minute intervals several times a day can help you begin to lose weight.
 Just be sure that you can keep up the changes you decide to make.
 Consider:

 Carrying some extra pounds, even just a few, contributes to high cholesterol.
 Losing even 5 to 10 percent of your body weight can help significantly to reduce cholesterol levels.